-How Does Total Compensation For Tom Hill Compare With Other Companies In The Industry?
+How Does Total Compensation For Mike Brown Compare With Other Companies In The Industry?

-Our data indicates that Vulcan Materials Company has a market capitalization of US$25b, and total annual CEO compensation was reported as US$9.9m for the year to December 2020.
-That's a fairly small increase of 3.4% over the previous year.
-While we always look at total compensation first, our analysis shows that the salary component is less, at US$1.2m.
+At the time of writing, our data shows that Euronet Worldwide, Inc. has a market capitalization of US$7.5b, and reported total annual CEO compensation of US$11m for the year to December 2020.
+That's a notable increase of 25% on last year.
+While we always look at total compensation first, our analysis shows that the salary component is less, at US$850k.

-Over the past three years, Vulcan Materials Company has seen its earnings per share (EPS) grow by 4.5% per year.
-It saw its revenue drop 2.1% over the last year.
+Over the last three years, Euronet Worldwide, Inc. has shrunk its earnings per share by 29% per year.
+Its revenue is down 7.4% over the previous year.

-Has Vulcan Materials Company Been A Good Investment?
+Has Euronet Worldwide, Inc. Been A Good Investment?

-Most shareholders would probably be pleased with Vulcan Materials Company for providing a total return of 55% over three years.
-So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.
+Most shareholders would probably be pleased with Euronet Worldwide, Inc. for providing a total return of 71% over three years.
+This strong performance might mean some shareholders don't mind if the CEO were to be paid more than is normal for a company of its size.

-Important note: Vulcan Materials is an exciting stock, but we understand investors may be looking for an unencumbered balance sheet and blockbuster returns.
+Important note: Euronet Worldwide is an exciting stock, but we understand investors may be looking for an unencumbered balance sheet and blockbuster returns.
 You might find something better in this list of interesting companies with high ROE and low debt.